AI Arbitrator

 What is AI in arbitration?

-AI in arbitration refers to the use of software that utilizes artificial intelligence to assist processes during arbitration or make arbitration more efficient.
+AI in arbitration refers to the use of software that uses artificial intelligence to assist processes during arbitration or make arbitration more efficient.
 The AI Arbitrator uses AI technology to help the parties involved in a case reach a resolution more quickly.
 It does not replace a human arbitrator.
 Rather, AI helps facilitate the initial case review and analysis so the human arbitrator can focus on the decision-making process.

 How does the AI Arbitrator work?